scottenriquez/ckad-exam-prep-using-amazon-eks/README.md

       allowPrivilegeEscalation: false
 ```

-## 20: ServiceAccounts and Role-Based Access Control (RBAC)
+## 20: ServiceAccounts and Role-Based Access Control (CKAD Topic)
-Like how Identity and Access Management (IAM) in AWS grants principals permissions to specific actions for specific resources, Kubernetes Roles and ServiceAccounts allow resources within the cluster to access the control plane to perform operations on the cluster.
+Like how Identity and Access Management (IAM) in AWS grants principals permissions to specific actions for specific resources, Kubernetes [Roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) and [ServiceAccounts](https://kubernetes.io/docs/concepts/security/service-accounts/) allow resources within the cluster to leverage the control plane to perform operations on the cluster.
 For this example, let's grant a Pod access to `get` other Pods.
 We start by creating a Role:

 ```yaml title='20-service-accounts-and-rbac/role.yaml'
 apiVersion: rbac.authorization.k8s.io/v1